 Gilson Pond Remote Campground Map, Information & Policies

 Youth group camping reservations at Monadnock HQ can be made via call center only.

 Reserve America Call Center: 1-877-647-2757

-Out of state firewood is prohibited, but firewood is available to purchase at the park.
+Out of state firewood is prohibited, but firewood is available to purchase at the Park stores.
 Camping is only allowed in designated campsites.
-Camping on the mountain is against state law.
+Camping is not allowed on the mountain as it is against state law.

 Click here to view a live webcam of Mt Monadnock